 We are constantly researching LED which includes real-world use via our sister aquarium maintenance company & others.

-This includes LED manufacturers that understand the Importance of PUR over PAR for both plants and corals as per emitters used (no cool white, etc.), driver, & controllers.
+This includes LED manufacturers that understand the Importance of PUR over PAR for both plants and corals as per drivers/controllers and emitters used (no cool white, gimmicky RGB features that lower PUR, etc.)